Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Other Related Work

-\paragraph{Machine Learning in drug synergy prediction:} The drug synergy analysis is beneficial as it provides a useful resource for novel predicted drug combinations.
+The drug synergy analysis is beneficial as it provides a useful resource for novel predicted drug combinations.
 However, manually discovering the synergism in practice is still challenging due to the high cost and the limited number of synergistic drug combinations approved by the Food and Drug Administration.
-Hence, the computational model shows huge potential to find the mechanism of synergy (MoS) in a biological meaningful manner.
-Currently, various computational models, ranging from unsupervised learning models \cite{jin2011enhanced,wu2010systems,chen2016synergy} to supervised learning models \cite{li2015large,xu2011exploring}, have been proposed for the purpose of predicting the synergy of drug combinations, and have achieved the expressive performance.
-Broadly, these computational models, such as DeepSynergy \cite{preuer2018deepsynergy} and Matchmaker \cite{kuru2021matchmaker}, take as input massive chemical descriptors of tested drug pair and cell line gene expression profile, and then use multi-layer perceptrons (MLPs) based deep learning models to predict the synergy score of drug combinations.
+Hence, the computational model shows huge potential to find the mechanism of synergy (MoS) in a biologically meaningful manner.
+Currently, various computational models, ranging from unsupervised learning models \cite{jin2011enhanced,wu2010systems,chen2016synergy} to supervised learning models~\cite{li2015large,xu2011exploring}, have been proposed for the purpose of predicting the synergy of drug combinations and have achieved expressive performance.
+Broadly, these computational models, such as DeepSynergy \cite{preuer2018deepsynergy} and Matchmaker \cite{kuru2021matchmaker}, take as input massive chemical descriptors of tested drug pairs and cell-line gene expression profiles and then use multi-layer-perceptron (MLP)-based deep learning models to predict the synergy score of drug combinations.
 Although these models effectively predict the synergy score of drug combinations, they are inherently not interpretable, while the interpretability is crucial for the real-world application.
-As the drug synergy has been reported to be largely determined by the biomolecular network topology \cite{yin2014synergistic}, many deep learning models, such as , DeepSignalingSynergy \cite{zhang2021synergistic} and IDSP \cite{dong2021interpretable}, incorporate the gene-gene interactions and gene-drug interaction into model design to allow the model make interpretable predictions that explains the underlying MoS.
+As the drug synergy has been reported to be largely determined by the biomolecular network topology \cite{yin2014synergistic}, many deep learning models, such as DeepSignalingSynergy \cite{zhang2021synergistic} and IDSP \cite{dong2021interpretable}, incorporate the gene--gene interactions and gene--drug interactions into model design to allow the model make interpretable predictions that explain the underlying MoS.